bensutherland/nano2geno/README.md

 `01_scripts/plot_alignment_coverage.R`
 This will produce files `05_results/per_nucleotide_coverage.pdf` and `05_results/sampleID_align_per_chr.txt`, which requires the reads per sample table, the alignments per chromosome, as well as coverage statistics from the alignment.

-### 6. Call SNPs with minimap2 alignments using pysamstats
+### 6. Call variants

+#### 6.a.
+Identify nucleotides at all loci
+This will use the genome and all bam files in `04_mapped`.
-Run pysamstats to output the nucleotides found at every position in all aligned sample files.
+Set the genome variable to run pysamstats and output the nucleotides found at every position in all aligned sample files.
 `01_scripts/03_call_SNP_pysamstats.sh`

+#### 6.b.
+Prepare chromosome selection file
+This step will use a chromosome position file that specifies the chromosome and the position needed for the analysis.
+The chromosome position file will have the following format:
+`chrom \t pos \t ref \t var`

+Run the following script to prepare this chromosome position file into the formats needed for the analysis:
+`./01_scripts/prepare_locus_selection_file.sh`

+This will produce a file called `00_archive/locus_selection_w_index.txt` that will be used later.

+#### 6.c.
+Select loci of interest
+Use the following script to add an index column to the data file and then select out the specific lines of interest from the data files.
+`./01_scripts/04_select_variants.sh`

+This will output files entitled `name_var_w_index_selected.txt` to be used downstream.

+### 7. Collect specific SNPs
+Use the Rscript interactively:
+`04_collect_select_genos.R`